-For further construction methods, see construction methods for Metal Pole with Mast Arm.
+For further construction methods, see construction methods for Metal Strain Pole, or Metal Pole with Mast Arm.

-Connect poles to grounding electrodes and bond them to the electrical service grounding electrodes.
+Connect poles to grounding electrodes and bond them to the electrical service grounding

 For holes in the poles used to accommodate cables, install grommets before wiring pole or arm.
 Do not cut or split grommets.